 Species/Resource Name Habitat/Species Presence in Action Area Sources of Information ESA Section 7 Determination Project Elements that Support Determination Northern Long-Eared Bat (Myotis septentrionalis) JBLE - Eustis.
-JBLE - Eustis .
-Covered by 4(d) rule Eastern Black Rail (Laterallus jamaicensis ssp. jamaicensis) JBLE - Eustis.
+JBLE - Eustis.
+Covered by 4(d) rule Eastern Black Rail (Laterallus jamaicensis) JBLE - Eustis.
 Suitable habitat present; species not present.
-JBLE - Eustis .
+JBLE - Eustis.
 Tidal and nontidal marshes are present on base.
-Fauna surveys completed on JBLE - Eustis in 1997, 1999, 2004-2005, 2014-2015, and 2020-2021 under JBLE - Eustis .
-No effect JBLE - Eustis .
-Multiple surveys have not documented the presence of this species on JBLE - Eustis. the INKMP have not documented presence.
+Fauna surveys completed on JBLE - Eustis in 1997, 1999, 2004-2005, 2014-2015, and 2020-2021 under the INRMP have not documented presence.
 Survey results are contained in the JBLE - Eustis INRMP.
-JBLE - Langley .
-Suitable habitat present, species JBLE - Langley .
+JBLE - Eustis.
+No effect JBLE - Eustis.
+Multiple surveys have not documented the presence of this species on JBLE - Eustis.
+JBLE - Langley.
+Suitable habitat present, species may be present.
+JBLE - Langley.
 Tidal and nontidal marshes are present on base and adjacent to the base.
-The JBLE - Langley .
-Not likely to adversely affect JBLE - Langley .
-The risk to birds from the aerial application of pesticides would be short term and minor due to the low application rate may be present.
-INRMP indicates this species has not been documented but may occur on JBLE - Langley as and short persistence.
-There is a small potential for aircraft strikes with birds during aerial applications; however, the potential for aircraft transients. strikes is low given the limited number of flights associated with aerial application, and aircraft would operate in a manner to reduce risks of Bird/Wildlife Aircraft Strike Hazard.
-Critical Habitat not present VAFO CH Map Tool FCA Endancered Species Act: II DIF Icint Data I an alari Enerici INDMD Interneted N otim Descrites Management I Jon.
-VATO Vincinio Field Office 11C Field and
+The INRMP indicates this species has not been documented but may occur on JBLE - Langley as transients.
+JBLE - Langley.
+Not likely to adversely affect JBLE - Langley.
+The risk to birds from the aerial application of pesticides would be short term and minor due to the low application rate and short persistence.
+There is a small potential for aircraft strikes with birds during aerial applications; however, the potential for aircraft strikes is low given the limited number of flights associated with aerial application, and aircraft would operate in a manner to reduce risks of Bird/Wildlife Aircraft Strike Hazard.
+Critical Habitat not present VAFO CH Map Tool

-Integrated Natural Resources Management Plan; VAFU - Virginia Field Uffice, US Fish and · Joint Base Langley - Eustis; INKIMP -ESA - Endangered Species Act; JBLE - Wildlife Service; CH - Critical Habitat
+ESA - Endangered Species Act; JBLE - Joint Base Langley - Eustis; INRMP - Integrated Natural Resources Management Plan; VAFO - Virginia Field Office, US Fish and Wildlife Service; CH - Critical Habitat